2021 Seaweed Bioextraction Projects Update

 Adelphi University will analyze the growth of and the potential for bioextraction of nitrogen pollution by sugar kelp in Long Island’s Gold Coast at three different sites in the Oyster Bay complex.
 Oyster Bay is part of the western Long Island Sound basin that contributes significant amounts of nitrogen to Long Island Sound.
-The project will 1) Obtain juvenile kelp stock and plant on lines near the shore and at docks; 2) Conduct monitoring of water quality during kelp growth considering growth relative to nitrogen, dissolved oxygen, salinity, and temperature; 3) After kelp attains sufficient size, evaluate the nitrogen and carbon in the tissue; 4) At harvest of the kelp, evaluate nitrogen and carbon, trace metals, and pathogens; 4) Engage 14 volunteers to help deliver the project; 5) Provide information to engage use of kelp as a bioextraction tool for more than 50 water quality managers, the Long Island Sound Study, scientists, and the public.
+The project will 1) Obtain juvenile kelp stock and plant on lines near the shore and at docks; 2) Conduct monitoring of water quality during kelp growth considering growth relative to nitrogen, dissolved oxygen, salinity, and temperature; 3) After kelp attains sufficient size, evaluate the nitrogen and carbon in the tissue; 4) At harvest of the kelp, evaluate nitrogen and carbon, trace metals, and pathogens; 4) Engage 14 volunteers to help deliver the project; 5) Provide information to engage the use of kelp as a bioextraction tool for more than 50 water quality managers, the Long Island Sound Study, scientists, and the public.
 This pilot will remove 28.89 pounds of nitrogen from entering the Sound.

 Dr. Freeman and his research team prepare to seed the long line with juvenile kelp seed in January 2020.
 Photo courtesy of Dave Gugerty.

 Dr. Freeman collects tissue samples at the Laurel Hollow site in the Oyster Bay Complex in April 2020.
 Photos courtesy of Aaren Freeman.